NervanaSystems/ngraph-python/doc/source/neon.rst

 	mean_cost = ng.mean(loss, out_axes=())
 	updates = optimizer(loss)

-To obtain the model output, we use the sequential container's included `train_outputs()` method, which essentially perform the forward pass through the layers of the model.
+To obtain the model output, we use the sequential container's included `train_outputs()` method, which essentially performs the forward pass through the layers of the model.

-Now that we have used the neon frontend to compose our graph, we pass it to a transformer for execution by specifying the computations required to both train the network, and also to compute the loss.
-Instead of directly specifying the computations using ``transformer.computation()`` as with the ngraph walk-through examples, we instead use a helper function ``make_bound_computation()`` to create computations that bind a set of inputs with outputs.
-We can specify a set of outputs using python dictionaries.
+Now that we have used the neon frontend to compose our graph, we pass it to a transformer for execution by specifying the computations required to both train the network and also to compute the loss.
+Instead of directly specifying the computations using ``transformer.computation()`` as with the Intel Nervana graph walkthrough examples, we instead use a helper function ``make_bound_computation()`` to create computations that bind a set of inputs with outputs.
+We can specify a set of outputs using Python dictionaries.

 .. code-block:: python